shruthikompella/academic-kickstart/content/home/projects.md

   date_end = "2019-10-12"
   description = """

-  * Developed two different photo-album applications using below technologies, in which you can upload, delete and browse photographs which are stored on the web server as files.
+  * Developed two different photo-album applications using below mentioned technologies, in which you can upload, delete and browse photographs which are stored on the web server as files.

   * Technologies Used : 1.
 PHP  2.
 Cloud Storage (Dropbox API)